raycharius/slack-block-builder/README.md

 ### :phone: &nbsp; Let's Talk?

 Feedback – love it!
-Aside from GitHub Issues, there are Slack channels available in popular bot communities to discuss **Block Builder** – we'll see you there! :raised_hands:
+Aside from GitHub Issues, there are Slack channels available in popular bot communities to discuss **BlockBuilder Builder** – we'll see you there! :raised_hands:

 * **Slack Community** – [\#block-builder](https://slackcommunity.com)
 * **Bot Developer Hangout** – [\#block-builder](https://community.botkit.ai)